 Market risks and competition risks

 Despite the KION Group’s strong growth in emerging markets and, prospectively, North America, the proportion of revenue it earns in the eurozone remains high.
 As a result, the market conditions that prevail there impact significantly on the KION Group’s financial performance.
-Although the economic situation has stabilised somewhat, the eurozone remains susceptible to disruption.
-Doubts surrounding the stability of the financial system and the ability of the single currency to survive have not been allayed, either.
-Overall, these factors could reduce eurozone customers’ willingness to invest and consequently the demand for the KION Group’s products.
+In view of the increasing stabilisation of economic growth at a low level, the direct market risk arising from unfavourable economic trends has reduced for the eurozone.
+However, unfavourable trends affecting major trading partners, e.g. China, might reduce eurozone customers’ willingness to invest and consequently the demand for the KION Group’s products.

-Slower than forecast macroeconomic growth in emerging markets could also have a negative impact on global trade volumes and thus on growth in the material handling market.
+Lower forecasts for growth in the emerging markets resulting from recent economic developments have already been reflected in the planning.
+A further weakening of growth could, however, have a negative effect on global trade volumes and thus on growth in the material handling market.
 The market risks referred to could be heightened by geopolitical risk, possible currency crises and deflationary tendencies.

 Other risks arise as a result of constant changes in the Company’s political, legal and social environment.
 Because it operates in countries in which the political or legal situation is uncertain, the KION Group is exposed to the consequent risk of government regulation, capital controls and expropriations.
 The KION Group mitigates such strategic risks by, for example, carrying out in-depth market research, conducting thorough evaluation procedures to assess political and economic conditions and drafting contracts appropriately.